 Possession of a controlled substance without a prescription is in reference to Xyrem or any other prescription drug which may have GHB as a main component.

 It may be filed and prosecuted under either business and professions code 4060 or health and safety code 11377 or both.

 This is a more serious charge since the drug in this code section is considered a schedule I drug.

 What Is The Penalty for GHB Possession?

-If a misdemeanor under either code section, you face up to one year in county jail.
+If charged as a misdemeanor under either code section, you face up to one year in the county jail.

 If charged as a felony under either statute, you face 16 months, 2 or 3 years in state prison.